arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Keep Microsoft Visual Studio and the PowerShell console open.
 You will need them for the next task.

 <a name="Ex2Task4" />
-#### Task 4 â€“ Upgrading a Deployment Using Windows PowerShell ####
+#### Task 4 – Upgrading a Deployment Using Windows PowerShell ####

-In this task, you use the Windows Azure PowerShell cmdlets to upgrade an existing deployment.
+In this task, you use the Microsoft Azure PowerShell cmdlets to upgrade an existing deployment.
 First, you will change the original solution by making minor changes to its source code to produce an updated version of the application.
 Next, you will build the application and create a new service package that contains the updated binaries.
-Finally, you will re-deploy the package to Windows Azure using the management cmdlets.
+Finally, you will re-deploy the package to Microsoft Azure using the management cmdlets.

 1. Go back to Microsoft Visual Studio.